awez/amirrajan.github.com/a-dark-room/index.md

 Cassandra Khaw (@casskhaw), an editor at USGamer, tweets about A Dark Room on iOS.
 Again because of an interaction from @ADarkRoomiOS.
 I'm getting more involved in the indie gamer community.
 Courtney, Leigh, and Cassandra are all people that @ADarkRoomiOS (and by extension I) follow.
 That day the downloads spiked to 45.
 The largest single day download for A Dark Room iOS.
 The download trend didn't last.
 Every time I think the download trend will hold, it doesn't.

 I also came across a video review Chris Charlton (@reasonjp) did on the [iOS version of the game](http://kaijupop.com/2013/11/iospc-quick-vid-dark-room/).
-It was an incredible review, and it truely made my day.
+It was an incredible review, and it truly made my day.
 These small wins help me get through each disappointment in the number of downloads.

 **Dec 10, 2013: Blind Gamers Are Playing A Dark Room**